reuk/wayverb/docs_source/context.md

 Each element in the waveguide mesh can be updated individually and simultaneously, which it was hoped would yield performance benefits.

-An in-depth description of the algorithms implemented will be given in the [Image-Source]({{ site.baseurl }}{% link image_source.md %}), [Ray Tracer]({{ site.baseurl }}{% link ray_tracer.md %}), and
+An in-depth description of the algorithms implemented is given in the [Image-Source]({{ site.baseurl }}{% link image_source.md %}), [Ray Tracer]({{ site.baseurl }}{% link ray_tracer.md %}), and
 [Waveguide]({{ site.baseurl }}{% link waveguide.md %}) sections.